Bill Landers: Career

 Landers enjoyed a successful Gaelic football career and was part of two All-Ireland-winning teams.
 He was also on the losing side in the 1923 All-Ireland final.
 Landers's inter-county career was interrupted as a result of his emigration to the United States in 1925.
 He returned in 1932 and immediately regained his place on the Kerry team, while he also won a County Championship title with Rock Street.
 Landers captained the Kerry team that toured North America in 1933 and played his last game for the team in an All-Ireland semi-final defeat by Cavan that same year.
 He also earned selection on the Munster team.

 Personal life and death

-Landers was one of three brothers, with Tim (Roundy) and John Joe (Purty), who between them won 12 All-Ireland medals.
+Landers was one of three brothers, Tim (Roundy) and John Joe (Purty), who between them won 12 All-Ireland medals.
 He was involved in the War of Independence and took the anti-Treaty side during the Civil War.

 Landers died from a heart attack on 22 December 1958.